 If you want your Fiddle Leaf Fig to grow well and stay healthy over the long term, you should fertilize it during the growing season according to the instructions on the product label.
 If your houseplant is growing during winter, it is fine to fertilize it then as well.

-I recommend using a 3:1:2 fertilizer such as Dyna Gro Foliage Pro.
+I recommend using a 3:1:2 fertilizer such as the Sill fertilizer.
 Make sure to follow label instructions on the packaging for dilution and administration.
-Follow the “maintenance” instruction if your plant is in medium light, or getting less than 5,000 lux of light.
-If it’s getting more than 5,000 lux (500 foot candles), you can follow “production” instructions.

 There are also Fiddle Leaf Fig-specialized fertilizers but it is not necessary to use them.